durmusgulbahar/algorithm-visualizer/CONTRIBUTING.md

 4. Make your changes and ensure that the code works.
 5. Commit your changes and push them to your forked repository.
 6. Submit a pull request to the main repository.

-## Code Style

-We follow a specific code style in this project to maintain consistency.
-Please make sure to adhere to the following guidelines:

-- Write clear and concise comments to explain your code.
-- Follow the naming conventions used in the project.

 ## Reporting Issues